vppillai/h3Docs/apps/firmware_update/readme.md

 # Serial Bridge Applicaiton

 As the WINC device is connected to host MCU through SPI interface, upgrading the WINC serial flash via the host MCU would be an easier solution.
 Since, WINC provides transparent access to host MCU, the WINC serial flash can be read/written from host MCU.
-The host MCU can program the serial (SPI) flash without need for operational firmware in the WINC.
+The host MCU can program the serial (SPI) flash without the need for operational firmware in the WINC.
 The host MCU running the serial bridge firmware is connected between computer and WINC SPI to dwonload the firmware to WINC serial flash.

-winc_programmer_UART <----> samd21_xplained_pro_serial_bridge.elf <----> WINC device
+winc_programmer_UART (PC) <----> samd21_xplained_pro_serial_bridge.elf <----> WINC SPI device

 ## Serial Flash Download Using SAM Xplained Pro Board

 /src/firmware/Tools/serial_bridge shall contain the serial bridge binary images for few of SAM based host MCU’s.
 This serial bridge firmware uses UART interface available on SAM Xplained Pro boards.
-The batch script files available in /src folder contains the scripts to program the platform specific serial bridge binary image on the host MCU before it starts the WINC serial flash download.
+The batch script files available in the firmware update project /src folder contains the scripts to program the platform specific to serial bridge binary image on the host MCU before it starts the WINC serial flash download.
 EDBG on SAM Xplained Pro board is used for programming serial bridge image.
 The script uses the Atmel Studio atprogram.exe commands for programming the host MCU via EDBG of SAM Xplained Pro boards.

+The same batch (.bat) script files in "src" folder inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT" will trigger the WINC serial flash download.
+* Ensure that the SAM Xplained Pro board is connected to PC via debug USB port.
+* The virtual EDBG COM port of the board is now listed in the device manager.
+* Run the sam_xplained_pro_firmware_update.bat script that corresponds to connected Xplained board.

 A list of batch (.bat) script files in the /src folder of "WINCXXXX_FIRMWARE_UPDATE_PROJECT" shall be used to trigger a WINC serial flash download.